zibontaroka/esp8266-wifi-setup-portal/README.md

    const char* apPassword = "12345678";
    IPAddress apIP(192, 168, 10, 10); // Custom SoftAP IP
    ```
+4. Upload the web interface files:
+   - Place the `data/` folder contents into the ESP8266 filesystem using the "ESP8266 Sketch Data Upload" tool (requires the `ESP8266FS` plugin).
-4. Upload the sketch to your ESP8266.
+5. Upload the sketch to your ESP8266.
-5. Connect to the `MyIoT_Device` Wi-Fi network.
+6. Connect to the `MyIoT_Device` Wi-Fi network.
-6. Open a browser and navigate to `http://192.168.10.10` (or your custom IP).
+7. Open a browser and navigate to `http://192.168.10.10` (or your custom IP).

 ## 🧠 Why This Project?
 Ideal for professional IoT systems requiring:
 - 🔐 Data privacy and control
 - 🌐 Offline operation